erwan-simon/aws-emr-serverless-local-execution-demo/README.md

 * Terraform (tested with version `v1.5.7`)
 * AWS CLI (tested with version `2.22.23`)
 * an AWS account with working credentials and relevant permissions
-* A deployed network stack on an AWS account (a VPC with at least one private subnet with access to internet, or with relevant VPC endpoints set up)
+* A deployed network stack on an AWS account (a VPC with at least one private subnet with access to internet, or with relevant VPC endpoints set up).
+You will find an example [in this github repository](https://github.com/erwan-simon/aws-network-stack)

 ## Repository content